New Mountain Finance Corporati - GuruFocus.com

 The Notes and the shares of the Company’s common stock underlying the Notes have not been registered under the Securities Act or any applicable state securities laws.
 Unless so registered, the Notes may not be offered or sold in the United States except pursuant to an exemption from the registration requirements of the Securities Act and applicable state securities laws.

 Oppenheimer & Co.
-Inc. is serving as the placement agent for the offering.
+Inc. served as the placement agent for the offering.

-Additionally, the Company announced preliminary estimates of certain financial results for its third fiscal quarter ended September 30, 2022.

-As of October 27, 2022, the Company estimates that its net asset value per share as of September 30, 2022 was between $13.15 per share and $13.25 per share.
-The preliminary estimate of the Company’s net investment income for the same period is in the range of $0.31 to $0.33 per share.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy the Notes, nor shall there be any sale of these securities, in any state in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any state.